thdk/cloud-build-cache/README.md

-# node-modules-cache
+# n-cache-r (Node Cache Restore)

-Cache folders such as node_modules in Google Cloud Storage and restore them on next builds.
+Cache folders node_modules in Google Cloud Storage and restore them on next builds.

-**NOTE: If you are using `npm install` in your projects and are looking to speed up your CI/CD build process you should first look at using `npm ci`.**

-**NOTE: I found this method of caching `node_modules` only a little bit faster than using `npm ci` for larger projects with many dependencies.
-It's up to you to find out what works best for you and your team.
-See `--no-cache` option to disable cloud storage cache.**

 ## Install

 You can find this package on `npm`.

-`npm install node-modules-cache`
+`npm install n-cache-r`

 ## Example usage